cool-mario/The-Store/README.md

 # Welcome to the Store!!!

-This is a cool project for the Advanced Web Development class I'm taking!
+This is project 2 for the Advanced Web Development class!
 The github repository is used to keep track of versions

 ## Guide
+`index.html` is the login page